December 15, 2014

 Requirements for all volunteers

-- Volunteers must be able to attend all online pre-conference trainings
+- Must be able to attend all online pre-conference trainings

-- Volunteers must be able to work as scheduled and provide high quality customer service to conference attendees
+- Must be able to work as scheduled and provide high quality customer service to conference attendees

 - Please also check role-specific requirements outlined in the position descriptions